Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 13. Falsy Bouncer
+*Remove all falsy values from an array.
+Falsy values in JavaScript are false, null, 0, "", undefined, and NaN.*
 ```javascript
 bouncer([7, "ate", "", false, 9]) // should return [7, "ate", 9].
 bouncer(["a", "b", "c"]) // should return ["a", "b", "c"].